 To test how turning on an air purifier affects humidity, we first burned cigarettes to pollute a sealed room…

 Then we turned on the Blast Mini HEPA air purifier for 25 minutes.

 During the test, we used the AirVisual Pro laser particle counter to track particulate pollution and humidity.

 In 20 minutes, particulate pollution dropped from nearly 200 micrograms to zero (red line).
-But meanwhile, there was virtually no change in humidity (blue line).
-Dry noses rejoice!
+But humidity did not drop at all (blue line).

 Do Carbon Filters Dry out the Air?